 Q: How can I make sure I didn't miss my notice?

-- Bring copies of proof to and Economic Services Division district office.
+• Bring copies of proof to an Economic Services Division district office.

 If you need help to upload documents, contact a local Assister.
 If you need to scan or print documents, use a library or local business with computer and printing services.